kubernetes-sigs/kueue/site/content/en/docs/reference/kueue.v1beta1.md

 </td>
 <td>
    <p>QueueingStrategy indicates the queueing strategy of the workloads
 across the queues in this ClusterQueue.
-This field is immutable.
 Current Supported Strategies:</p>
 <ul>
 <li>StrictFIFO: workloads are ordered strictly by creation time.